fsoubelet/evolutor/README.md

 # Evolutor

-A simple package with very minimal functionality to handle the analytical evolution of beam parameters from the effect of Intra Beam Scattering.
+A simple package with very minimal functionality to handle the analytical evolution of beam parameters from the effect of Intra Beam Scattering, and potentially also Synchrotron Radiation.

 ## Installing